England | Scotland | Wales | Northern Ireland | Ireland

 People at high risk

-Please remember to order your prescriptions well in advance; We require at least two full working days to process a prescription request(excluding weekends and Bank Holidays).
+Please remember to order your prescriptions in advance; We require at least Three full working days to process a prescription request(excluding weekends and Bank Holidays).

 When you need to order a new prescription, you can either: